Measuring Competence Enables Data-Driven Management

 Achieving change starts with recognizing competence as a key metric from the business perspective.

-Management has a key role regarding the importance of training and competence development.
+Management has a key role regarding the importance of employee development.
 It's essential for management to commit to using the digital learning environment and measurement of competence to ensure that the new way of learning is effectively deployed throughout the organization and its network of suppliers and subcontractors.

 The outcome: Certified professionals

 Provision of training to an organization and its extended networks can no longer take years to complete.
 Products and methods change rapidly, creating an ongoing need to keep methodological competencies current.
 An effective training method is a competitive advantage.
 A digital learning environment enables an international organization to distribute its training materials across multiple continents at the same time.
 Production efficiency is improved when the information is deployed simultaneously throughout the production chain.

 Our customer Planmeca, a manufacturer of dental care equipment, has also put the Valamis platform to good use.
 The use of the digital learning experience platform has helped improve the reliability of Planmeca's equipment, and has consequently increased its customer loyalty.